Understanding the shareholding pattern

 Imagine a company as a vast garden, its ownership represented by the diverse flowers blooming within.
 To understand this garden's beauty, we need to know the proportion of each flower type.
 This is where calculating shareholding patterns comes in.

 We begin by counting the total number of flowers in the garden – this represents the total number of outstanding shares of the company.
-Next, we meticulously categorize these flowers based on their type:
+Next, we meticulously categorise these flowers based on their type:

 - Promoters: The original gardeners who nurtured the seeds and planted the first flowers.